 A pumpkin layer with a hint of hazelnut swirled together with a sweetened mascarpone mixture creates something really special.
-After years upon years of baking simple, basic pumpkin pie, I had the yearning to try something a little different.
-It’s fun to mix it up a little and this Pumpkin Hazelnut Pie with Mascarpone is a delicious way to do it.
+This Pumpkin Hazelnut Pie with Mascarpone is an elegant twist of traditional pumpkin pie.

 I have lots of cooking and baking traditions and each year I tend to get requests from the guys to make those same dishes over and over again.
 At the holidays, they want the tried, the true, and the familiar.
 But, sometimes you just need to shake things up a bit and last Thanksgiving that’s exactly what happened to the pumpkin pie situation around here when I came across a recipe for a hazelnut flavored pumpkin pie on BHG.com.
 What I created has very little resemblance to the original recipe but I had a some fun, did a little swirling, and I absolutely love the result.